-The center is also home to the Center for Student Professional Development (formerly the Vanderbilt Career Center), International Student and Scholar Services, the Health Professions Advisory Office, the Office of Honor Scholarships, the Office of International Services, and the Global Education Office.
+The center is also home to the Career Center, International Student and Scholar Services, Health Professions Advisory Office, Office of Honor Scholarships, Office of International Services, and Global Education Office.

 Recreation and Sports

 Graduate and professional students are encouraged to participate in the many physical activity classes, intramurals, and sport clubs offered by the university.
 All students pay a mandatory recreation fee which supports facilities, fields, and programs (see the chapter on Financial Information).
 Spouses must also pay a fee to use the facilities.